BagelNetwork/Client/python/README.md

-Sure, here's a step-by-step guide on how to use the `BagelDB` Python client:
+Here's a step-by-step guide on how to use the `BagelDB` Python client:

 1. **Import the `BagelDB` client**